The Americans with Disabilities Act of 1990 - Title I

 Title I of the Americans with Disabilities Act of 1990 (ADA) prohibits state and local governments with 15 or more employees from discriminating against qualified individuals with disabilities in job application procedures, hiring, firing, advancement, compensation, job training, and other terms, conditions, and privileges of employment.

 In accordance with the requirements of the Americans with Disabilities Act of 1990, the Oklahoma Department of Transportation (ODOT) will not and does not discriminate against qualified individuals with disabilities on the basis of disability in ODOT services, programs, activities, or employment practices.
 ODOT will provide reasonable accommodations for persons with disabilities, upon request.
 To request an accommodation, please call the ADA/504/508 Coordinator at 405-521-4140 or Oklahoma Relay at 1-800-722-0353, no later than 72 hours before any scheduled event.

 In the event an individual believes that the Department has failed to comply with ADA by not providing equivalent access to a Department service, program, or activity, that individual or group of individuals may file a complaint with the Department.
 The process for filing an ADA Title I Complaint will be as follows:

-- Within 90 calendar days of the receipt of the signed Complaint Form, the Department will investigate the complaint.
-An extension of up to 90 calendar days may be granted if both parties agree to such in a written form.
+- Within ninety (90) calendar days of the receipt of the signed Complaint Form and Complainant Consent/Release Form, the Department will investigate the complaint.
+An extension of up to ninety (90) calendar days may be granted by the Department for final resolution of time for good cause if both parties agree to such in a written form.

 - The Department will then provide a written decision to the complainant, which includes a finding of "Cause" or "No Cause" to believe any discrimination has occurred, as well as any actions discussed with the complainant.